ibm-cloud-docs/databases-for-mysql/howto-pitr.md

 ### In the API
 {: #api}

-The Resource Controller supports provisioning of database deployments, and provisioning and restoring are the responsibility of the Resource Controller API.
-You need to complete [the necessary steps to use the resource controller API](/docs/databases-for-mysql?topic=cloud-databases-provisioning#provisioning-through-the-resource-controller-api) before you can use it to restore from a backup.
+The [resource controller](https://cloud.ibm.com/apidocs/resource-controller/resource-controller) supports provisioning of database deployments, and provisioning and restoring are the responsibility of the Resource Controller API.
+Complete [the necessary steps](/docs/databases-for-mysql?topic=databases-for-mysql-provisioning&interface=api#provision-controller-api) to use the resource controller API before using it to restore from a backup.

 Once you have all the information, the create request is a `POST` to the [`/resource_instances`](https://{DomainName}/apidocs/resource-controller#create-provision-a-new-resource-instance) endpoint.